atreyasha/git-hooks/README.md

 1. `pre-commit-version.sample` is a pre-commit hook which automatically updates the version number of a github badge.
 This circumvents the need to push your repo to another site.
 This has been tested with the `shields.io` release-number badge.

 2. `pre-commit-readme2tex.sample` is a pre-commit hook which acts as a temporary bug fix to `readme2tex` due to rawgit going down.
 This essentially reformats svg links in the `README.md` file to contain local svg links and it also helps to remove unused svgs.
+This has also been discussed in the following issue: https://github.com/leegao/readme2tex/issues/22

 ## Utility